 ARTIST SUBMISSION POLICY

-Submission Procedure: Women’s Project Theater does not accept unsolicited scripts.
+Submission Procedure: WP Theater does not accept unsolicited scripts.
 Plays must be submitted through a bona fide industry agent.
-Unrepresented playwrights may send: 1) Cover letter; 2) a brief synopsis (under 100 words); 3) a ten-page dialogue sample; and 4) Two letters of recommendation.

 If you would like to invite a WP staff member to come see a reading, workshop or production, please send invitations to “literary at womensproject dot org”.
 We receive many requests and are only able to attend a limited number of events.

 WP’s commitment to the current and alumnae directors from the Directors Lab severely limits the number of productions available to directors outside the Lab.
 Early and mid-career directors are encouraged to apply for the Lab.